ThelianTech-Studios/CalradiaForge/docs/refactor/refactor_master_plan.md

 - Update relevant docs whenever architecture behavior changes.
 - Do not migrate legacy logger call sites before Phase 5.B.
 - Do not add unapproved Serilog packages or dev-only sinks to Release/Public Release artifacts.
+- Do not create separate Core and UI service providers; preserve one collection and one application provider.
+- Do not use the root provider as a hidden service locator or register WPF types from Core.
+- Do not retain `StartupUri` when DI resolves and shows `MainWindow`.
+- Do not alter DI lifetimes or duplicate Serilog construction solely to improve benchmark output.
+- Do not create multiple logger instances, repeat factory creation, or introduce multiple logger disposal paths.
+- Do not close or archive the logger while workflows can still emit events; do not rename the active file while its handle is held.
+- Do not change retention semantics, active-file size behavior, or archive naming without explicit owner review.
+- Do not remove or bypass central formatter/redactor protection without explicit approval and Phase 5.B caller/property/exception safety evidence.
+- Do not rely on `Log.CloseAndFlush()` unless the shared logger is intentionally assigned to `Serilog.Log.Logger` and ownership has one global close path; do not assume the Serilog default file-count limit is 31 or that the current active file is size-unlimited.
+- Do not perform production-code optimization during the Phase 8 performance audit/report phase.
+- Do not implement a performance finding without explicit developer approval.
+- Do not claim a performance improvement without comparable before/after evidence when measurement is practical.
+- Do not weaken correctness, validation, archive safety, persistence safety, logging, redaction, cancellation, cleanup, or architecture boundaries to improve a benchmark.
+- Do not treat one stopwatch result, Debug execution, or an incomparable third-party baseline as proof.
+- Do not add benchmark/analyzer packages, blocking thresholds, or large fixtures without explicit approval.
+- Do not pursue theoretical micro-optimizations indefinitely; use Phase 10 practical stopping criteria.

 ## Phase 1 - Cleanup And Low-Risk Consistency Fixes